 Here’s the truth about this diet according to science.

-This is a modified fast in which you drink only liquids for three days.
+This is a modified fast where you only drink liquids for three days.
 You’re generally supposed to consume fruit and vegetable juices during this time.
-Some 3-day detox diet plans also allow you to consume healthy smoothies made from a combination of “detoxifying” ingredients.
+Some 3-day detox diet plans also allow you to consume smoothies made from a combination of “detoxifying” ingredients.

 Although the three-day version is all about juicing, there are different variations of this diet, depending on how long it lasts.
 Some last up to a month and may involve: